Listed below are three articles that demonstrate the important role that volunteers play in historic preservation efforts across the nation:

 Willis arrived back in the United States on Oct.
 3, 1945.
 Initially, he continued taking photographs after returning to Dover and his job as a mechanic.
 However, as he became increasingly involved in his father’s automotive-repair shop, he dismantled and sold his photographic equipment and went to work in the family business.
 Willis was married but had no children.
 He died in 2001.
 After his passing, his collection of World War II photographs came into the possession of his sister, Mrs. George Nicholson.
 It was through Mrs. Nicholson that the collection passed to Apple and then to the state of Delaware.

 Once the Willis photographs had been safely accessioned into the collections of the state of Delaware, Apple was determined that a sampling be put on display for the enjoyment of the people of Delaware.
-Working with the division’s Collections, Affiliates, Research and Exhibits (CARE) Team, she took the lead in developing “World War II Through the Lens of William D. Willis,” a display on view through Feb.
+Working with the division’s Collections, Affiliates, Research and Exhibits (CARE) Team, she took the lead in developing “World War II Through the Lens of William D. Willis,” a display that was on view from March 4, 2015 to Feb.
 21, 2016 at Legislative Hall, located at 411 Legislative Ave., in Dover, Del.
 Because of the large number of photographs in the collection, the display will be presented in three succeeding segments, each featuring a selection of images that document different aspects of military life as seen by Willis and his colleagues.
 An online display covering different aspects of the collection is also available by going to the division’s Exhibits and Displays page.